 To avoid misunderstandings: KDE will still be an option for educational, governmental or large enterprise usage – but it will not be the main focus when developing the default desktop.
 KDE as a configurable set of tools can still be adjusted to meet the needs of any other user base.

 Berna works as an office clerk in a big insurance company.
 Although she is a very smart person, she is very often unsure how technology can help her.

 Berna’s biggest daily task is to check on the details of insurance claims.
 She writes reports for her boss suggesting compensation payouts for the cases she deals with.
 Berna is a very detail oriented individual, and always resolves her tasks accurately.

-Berna lost several hours of work twice because she didn’t understand the options she was offered with technology.
+On a few occassions, Berna has lost work because she misunderstood how a piece of technology worked.
 Since then, she has been very careful when testing new functionality in the software she uses.
 She prefers to keep things simple.